WhitehillGroup/docs/docs/jsm/intro.md

 sidebar_position: 1
 ---

-# Intro
+# Introduction
 Welcome to JSM!
-We are a leading provider of Roblox retail technologies.
+We are a leading provider of ROBLOX retail technologies, providing a variety of different products to fit your group needs.

 ## Getting Started

 :::info Heads up!

-You'll need to be in our [Discord server](https://discord.gg/jsm) to download and install your purchased products.
+You'll need to be in our [Discord Server](https://discord.gg/QVaxp9t) to download and install your purchased products.

 :::